A | B | C | D | E | F | G | I | K | M | N | O | P | R | S | T | U

 Senior officer

 For the purposes of a correspondent banking relationship, a financial institution can determine who is a senior officer, depending on the size and complexity of the organisation.
-A senior officer does not have to be a person in executive management.
+A senior officer doesn’t have to be a person in executive management.

-The senior officer should have sufficient knowledge of the business’s money laundering, terrorism financing and serious crime risk exposure, and have sufficient authority to make decisions affecting the business’s risk exposure.
+The senior officer should have sufficient knowledge of the business’s money laundering, terrorism financing and proliferation financing risk exposure.
+They should also have sufficient authority to make decisions affecting the business’s risk exposure.